msokolov/lux/doc/REST-API.md

 ## XQueryComponent ##

 The XQueryComponent (by default at path: `/xquery`) evaluates XQuery expressions.

+Requests may be submitted as either GET or POST; typically GET should be used only for simple tests and ad hoc interactive queries, since XQuery modules will tend to be long and will need to be URL-escaped to pass as GET query parameters.

+### Parameters

-It is a Solr QueryComponent and adheres to Solr's conventions regarding the arguments it supports:
+The /xquery component is a Solr QueryComponent and adheres to Solr's conventions regarding the arguments it supports:

 * `q` The text of the query to evaluate is taken from the value of the `q` parameter.